-Woman pleas hospitals to change COVID-19 policies as her mother battles terminal illness alone
+Woman pleas hospitals to change COVID-19 policies after her mother battles serious illness alone

-FAYETTEVILLE, Ark — One woman is speaking out after her mother continues to fight for her life alone at Washington Regional Medical Center in Fayetteville.
+FAYETTEVILLE, Ark — One woman is speaking out after her mother fought for her life alone at Washington Regional Medical Center in Fayetteville.

 Cassie Thompson is asking for a reconsideration of strict hospital visitations policies.

-She says her mother doesn't have much time left to live and the only way she can be with her is if it's her last breath.
+She says her mother doesn't have much time left to live and the only way she could have been with her is if it was during her last breath.

 “Too many to describe... but I have joy, I have joy through this,” Thompson said.

-Note: Editor's Note: A previous version of this article stated that Thompson's mother was still in the hospital.
-That is not the case, and her mother has been released.